Utah County Jail Visitation Hours and Visitor Rules

 - Rebel Bail Bonds – (801) 491-3203

-If you have questions about bail, are worried that your loved one’s Constitutional rights have been violated, or need help understanding the charges or the legal process, our criminal defense lawyers can help.
+If you have questions about bail, are worried that your loved one’s Constitutional rights have been violated, or need help understanding the charges or the legal process, a Salt Lake City criminal defense lawyer can help.
 We have over 16 years of experience handling thousands of felonies and misdemeanors, and give free initial consultations.
 We are also available to visit the jail in case of an emergency.